-Below is a list of the cheapest ETFs in the short/inverse, leveraged and major asset categories; please note this includes only ETFs in the top 100 by trading volume, and as such, is intended for active investors who are looking to keep their trading costs to a minimum:
+Below is a list of the cheapest ETFs in the short/inverse, leveraged, and major asset categories; note that only ETFs in the top 100 by trading volume list are included, and as such, are intended for active investors who are looking to keep their trading costs to a minimum.

 Major Asset Classes for Cheap

 There are many ways to diversify your holdings, and ETFs can help.
-Here we look at six major investment categories and the cheapest ETF for each.
+Below we look at six major investment categories and the cheapest ETF for each.

-- U.S. Sector: Select Sector SPDR ETFs for Energy (XLE), Technology (XLK), Consumer Staples (XLP), Health Care (XLV), Utilities (XLU), Materials (XLB), Financial (XLF), Industrials (XLI) and Consumer Discretionary (XLY), all of which have an ER of 0.18%.
+- U.S. Sector: Select Sector SPDR ETFs for Energy (XLE ), Technology (XLK ), Consumer Staples (XLP ), Health Care (XLV ), Utilities (XLU ), Materials (XLB ), Financial (XLF ), Industrials (XLI ) and Consumer Discretionary (XLY ), all of which have an ER of 0.15%.

-- Non-U.S. Developed Market Equity: Europe Pacific ETF (VEA), tracking equity performance predominantly in Europe, Japan, Australia and Asia, with a 0.12% ER.
+- Non-U.S. Developed-Market Equity: Europe Pacific ETF (VEA ), tracking equity performance predominantly in Europe, Japan, Australia and Asia with a 0.09% ER.

-- Emerging Market Equity: Emerging Markets ETF (VWO), tracking the performance of equities predominantly in Asia, Latin America, Europe and Africa, with a 0.20% ER.
+- Emerging-Market Equity: Emerging Markets ETF (VWO ), tracking the performance of equities predominantly in Asia, Latin America, Europe and Africa with a 0.15% ER.

-- Commodity: Comex Gold Trust (IAU), tracking the price of spot gold, ER is 0.25%.
+- Commodity: Comex Gold Trust (IAU ), tracking the price of spot gold with an ER of 0.25%.

-- Bond: Total Bond Market ETF (BND), tracking performance of the U.S. investment grade bond market, ER is 0.10%.
+- Bond: Total Bond Market ETF (BND ), tracking the performance of the U.S. investment grade bond market with an ER of 0.08%.

 Get Leveraged for Cheap